Boas Novas Amazonas: RBN, secular and affiliated to Manchete

 In 1988, the Simões Group won a bid to operate channel 6 VHF in Porto Velho, Rondônia, which became RBN Porto Velho.
 The broadcaster was initially managed by Sistema Imagem de Comunicação, which in 1991 opened its own television channel, TV Candelária (today SIC TV), and later became controlled by the de facto owners.
 Although RBN had good ratings, combined with Manchete's programming, which fluctuated between 2nd and 3rd place in the national and local rankings, this was not reflected in its commercial department.
 Both television and Rádio Ajuricaba operated in the red, generating financial losses for Grupo Simões, which put all its media assets up for sale in mid-1991.

 As potential buyers, the Ceará group J. Macêdo, a food company, and the politician and then senator Amazonino Mendes were initially considered, the latter being the closest to closing a deal.
-Amazonino would enter into a partnership with businessman Antônio Dias da Silva, one of the executives of Grupo Simões, and 15 other shareholders who would represent their part in the society (since by law, parliamentarians cannot own public concessions, which includes public transport vehicles). broadcasting), disbursing 20 million dollars for companies.
+Amazonino would enter into a partnership with businessman Antônio Dias da Silva, one of the executives of Grupo Simões, and 15 other shareholders who would represent their part in the society (since by law, parliamentarians cannot own public concessions, which includes public transport vehicles and broadcasting), disbursing 20 million dollars for companies.
 However, due to accusations about the illicit origin of the money made by his political opponents, the deal did not go ahead, and the Simões Group continued looking for other buyers.

 In January 1993, the Evangelical Church Assembly of God in Amazonas (IEADAM), led by pastor Samuel Câmara, appeared as a buyer, after the church's pastorate decided to acquire a radio station as a way of expanding its evangelization purposes to a number greater number of people.
 IEADAM and Grupo Simões negotiated the sale of Rádio Ajuricaba, but attracted by the opportunity to also have a television station, the pastors decided to acquire all the assets, reaching an agreement on January 7.
 IEADAM was supposed to pay 3.25 million dollars (the equivalent at the time of Cr$45 billion), divided into installments.
-On January 15, when signing the sales contract, the church made a down payment of 100 thousand dollars, and must also pay another installment in the amount of 450 thousand in the next 60 days to take definitive control of the vehicles – otherwise, the sale would be canceled, and all the money that had already been paid would be lost – and 24 more installments in subsequent months to complete the transaction.
-At the time, IEADAM's revenue was less than 300 thousand dollars per month, and to complete the necessary amount, the church mobilized hundreds of faithful and members.
+On January 15, when signing the sales contract, the church made a down payment of 100,000 dollars, and must also pay another installment in the amount of 450,000 in the next 60 days to take definitive control of the vehicles – otherwise, the sale would be canceled, and all the money that had already been paid would be lost – and 24 more installments in subsequent months to complete the transaction.
+At the time, IEADAM's revenue was less than 300,000 dollars per month, and to complete the necessary amount, the church mobilized hundreds of faithful and members.
 Several of them pawned assets such as real estate, cars, jewelry and some started selling snacks and clothes on the streets of Manaus.